Examination

 External Examiner Email Notification Request Example

-This is a sample email that the supervisor can use when initiating the request for invitation of an external examiner.
+This is a sample email that the supervisor can use when sending the invitation and the request for a c.v. to an External Examiner.

 Request for Approval of Proposed External Examiner Form

-This form is to be used by a supervisor who is requesting the approval of a proposed external examiner.
+This form is to be used by a supervisor who is requesting the approval of a proposed External Examiner, and must be submitted to the Dean of CoGS at least 10 weeks prior to the proposed exam date.

 Notice of Doctoral Dissertation Oral Examination